 Parliamentary Body to Discuss Military Ranks

-Zhang spoke at the first news briefing ever held by the Standing Committee.
+Zhang was speaking at the first news briefing ever held by the Standing Committee.
 He said it was part of efforts to ″increase openness″ of government proceedings.

-The 155-member Standing Committee handles day-to-day affairs of the 3,000- member congress, which meets once a year.
-The committee is meeting for the second time since the congress held its 7th full session in March.
+The 155-member Standing Committee handles day-to-day affairs of the 3,000- member National People’s Congress, China’s parliament, which hold only one session annually.
+The committee is meeting for the second time since the seventh plenary session was convened in March.

-Zhang said the committee will study proposals submitted by the Central Military Commission, headed by senior leader Deng Xiaoping, on re-establishing the military rank system.
+Zhang said the agenda will be led by a series of proposals submitted by the Central Military Commission, headed by senior leader Deng Xiaoping.

-Although policies are still set by the ruling Communist Party, the congress in recent years has become a forum for debate and discussion of those policies.
+Although China’s policies are still set by the ruling Communist Party, the People’s Congress in recent years has shed its rubberstamp image and become a forum for debate and discussion of those policies.

-Zhang said the Standing Committee will hold news briefings once every two months and will make the contents of its meetings as open as possible.
+Zhang said the Standing Committee will establish a practice of holding news briefings once every two months and will make the contents of its meetings as open to the public as possible.

-He said the committee also plans to set up a reception room where ordinary congress members can express opinions.
-It will meet in a larger room in the Great Hall of the People to accommodate more non-voting members and a visitor’s gallery, he said.
+He said the committee also plans to set up a reception room where ordinary Congress members can come to express opinions.